 Dizziness After Exercise

 Exercising affects your body in a number of ways.
 A leg workout requires an increase in oxygen to the active muscles.
 To accommodate this need, your heart may beat faster and your blood pressure goes up.
 When you complete your exercise, the blood pressure should return to normal.
 This may cause some dizziness immediately after your routine, but it should not continue for a day.

-Feeling faint, or presyncope, can be an indication of heart health.
-When the heart is not pumping adequately, you may feel lightheaded.
-Cardiovascular insufficiency can be due to an irregular heart beat or a symptom of damage to the cardiac muscle.
+Feeling faint, or presyncope, can indicate an issue with your heart health.
+When the heart isn't pumping blood adequately, you may feel lightheaded.
+Cardiovascular insufficiency can be due to an irregular heart beat or be a symptom of damage to the cardiac muscle.

 When your brain does not receive enough blood, you feel dizzy.
 A heart condition may cause you to be lightheaded while you exercise, but you probably feel it other times, too.
 If you have a history of heart conditions in your family, see a doctor to rule out an underlying cardiac condition.

 Read More: I'm Feeling Dizzy After My Workouts